HOW MUCH RAM

 Although all of the components of a laptop are important, the technology inside defines how fast and how capable your laptop will be for specific tasks.
 Keep in mind that while more is better, it will also add cost.
 Go for the best that you can afford.

 AMD CPUs tend to be less expensive, and slightly lower in graphics performance than their Intel equivalents.
-AMD chips can save you money while still giving you plenty of power for your day-to-day tasks – our ThinkPad A Series are a perfect example of a budget-friendly, yet fully featured business laptop.
+AMD chips can save you money while still giving you plenty of power for your day-to-day tasks – our ThinkPad E14 (14") is a perfect example of a budget-friendly, yet fully featured business laptop.

 Top of the line CPUs like Intel Core i7 and i9 are perfect for demanding tasks like photo and video editing, or running CAD software, but plenty of popular apps will run just fine on mid-range processors too.